 What are the most popular shows on A&E?

-Below is a quick list of A&E’s most popular programs in 2018.
+Below is a quick list of A&E’s most popular programs.
 Everyone has their own favorites.
 I’ve always enjoyed The First 48 because it was like a series of short mysteries being solved right in front of you.
-The first two seasons for 60 Days In was a pretty eye opening experience, especially for participants who generally never had visited the county clink, but had some pretty firm opinions about the place.
+60 Days In is a pretty eye opening experience, especially for participants who generally never had visited the county clink, but had some pretty firm opinions about the place.
 Storage Wars is fun because it can sometimes be an oddball, urban pig scramble.